onlexnet/sin-net-reports/infra/README.md

 Infrastructre as code: creates environments and configure them

 # Manual preparation
-Because DNS is not automated by Terraform, so DNS prefixes are added manually: dev01 - for dev env stg01 and beta - for staging environment prd01 - for production. also prd01 will be exposed as root DNS name
+Because DNS is not automated by Terraform, so DNS prefixes are added manually to base address *.raport.sin.net.pl*: dev01 - for dev env stg01 and beta - for staging environment prd01 - for production. also prd01 will be exposed as root DNS name